kdeldycke/kevin-deldycke-blog/content/2010/lotus-notes-rich-text-mime-conversion-error.md

 1. In Notes' edit mode, cut all inline pictures, one picture at a time;

-1. For each cutted picture, paste it as a new image in the image editor of your choice ([Gimp](https://www.gimp.org) did the trick for me);
+1. For each cut picture, paste it as a new image in the image editor of your choice ([Gimp](https://www.gimp.org) did the trick for me);

 1. Save each image on your local disk;